rohanW-727/ObjectLocalization-State-Estimator/README.md

 # ObjectLocalization-State-Estimator
 The aim of this research project is to explore dynamic localization and state estimation of an object tracked by a camera.
+The Dynamic Object Localization is the estimation of an object's state variables using real-time data obtained from a sensor system such as a camera.
+The state estimation is the estimation of the current state of the system.
+Both Kalman Filter and Adaptive Kalman Filter, which are mathematical algorithms, are used to accurately estimate the current state of the system.